Facebook

 Best 24-Inch Girls’ Mountain Bike

-For the girls who love an all-terrain bike, we recommend the Exlipse from Mongoose.
+For girls who love an all-terrain bike, we recommend the Exlipse from Mongoose.
 It’s a mountain bike with 24-inch wheels.

 Any surface, whether smooth or rugged, is a breeze on this bike.
 Its tires are wide and feature knobby treading throughout, providing ample grip on uneven trails.

 The steel mountain bike frame has a full dual suspension, so the rider will feel in full control as it evens out each bump.
-Additionally, it’s fitted with an 21-speed twist gear and Shimano rear derailleur, maximizing the performance.
+Additionally, it’s fitted with a 21-speed twist gear and Shimano rear derailleur, maximizing the performance.

 What We Like